-18. Do not install in a confined space, such as a book case or similar unit.

-19. Do not place naked flame sources, such as lighted candles, on the apparatus.
+- 18. Do not install in a confined space, such as a book case or similar unit. - 19.
+Do not place naked flame sources, such as lighted candles, on the apparatus.

-20. Please keep the environmental aspects of battery disposal in mind.
-Batteries must be disposed-of at a battery collection point.

-21. This apparatus may be used in tropical and moderate climates up to 45°C.
+- 20. Please keep the environmental aspects of battery disposal in mind.
+Batteries must be disposed-of at a battery collection point. - 21.
+Use this apparatus in tropical and/or moderate climates.